w3c/wai-curricula/intro.md

 @@
 Provide some basic examples of accessibility barriers and how they impact people with diverse types of disabilities.
 Emphasize that accessibility barriers impact many people, including people with auditory, cognitive and learning, physical, speech, and visual disabilities.
 Explain how accessibility barriers are created through inadequate design and implementation, and provide examples of accessibility features and repairs.

+##### Learning outcomes

+* Identifying some of the most important accessibility barriers in web content and applications.
+* Acknowledging that bad practices in design and development processes are the cause for accessibility problems.
+* Identifying some of the most well/known accessibility solutions that

+##### Approximate duration.

+0,5 hours.

+##### Suggested teaching methods

+**Presentational**: exemplify the most important accessibility barriers by providing students with examples of bad practices.
+Refer to websites and/or applications that are familiar to students.
+Emphasize on the idea that these barriers can be solved if accessibility is taken into account from the beginning of the design phases Provide examples of solutions to the accessibility issues mentioned by referring to well-known accessibility resources such as those in the teaching materials for this lesson.

+##### Suggested activities

+##### Suggested homework

+##### Suggested teaching materials

 @@